Free C# Tutorials

 C# Code stub for the KeyDown event

 This time, instead of MouseEventArg we have a KeyEventArgs.
-After typing a letter "e", you'll see the IntelliSense list display a list of available options:
+After typing a letter "e", you'll see the IntelliSense list display a list of available options.
+Select KeyData from the list:

 The one you use to get at a particular key is the KeyData property.
 After a double equals sign, you then choose Keys from the IntelliSense list.
 Type another full stop and you'll see this list: